nistvan86/espruino-cc1101-q7rf/readme.md

 Use a NodeMCU (ESP8266) and a TI CC1101 modem to control your Computherm/Delta Q7RF/Q8RF receiver equiped boiler.

+**Use this project at your own risk.
+I'm not responsible for any damage done by it.
+I haven't done any extensive testing with it.
+Bugs can cause unwanted behaviour and/or even damage your heating equipment.
+Please be careful with testing.
+Reporting and/or fixing issues is always welcome.**

 ## Hardware

 You need Espruino firmware version 2v04.76 or later.
 Get it from www.espruino.com and flash accordingly.
 A 4MB Flash equiped NodeMCU is required.
 If you use other boards, you might need to change the different pin settings in `app.ts`.